 - Housing assistance programs may offer to fund renters struggling at this time

-- HUD resource portal that may provide assistance
+- The HUD resource portal may provide assistance

 - Local non-profits may be running rental relief programs

-While the foreclosure moratorium issued by the FHFA and HUD is similar to what we saw in the CARES Act, the CDC order is brand new and unlike anything we have seen before.
+While the foreclosure moratorium issued by the FHFA and HUD was similar to what we saw in the CARES Act, the CDC order was something brand new and unlike anything we have seen before.
 Many landlords and rental experts faced a situation unlike anything they have seen, and it may have been a very tough time for you.

-As the moratoriums expire, make sure to keep an eye on developing news around the order, but continue to make plans on how you will manage your business with the order in effect.
+As the moratoriums expire, make sure to keep an eye on developing news around the order.
+This will enable you to make plans on how you will manage your business with the order in effect.